abhishek-kumar-code/Redfish_Public/Specification.md

 #### Current configuration

 Current Configuration resources represent the service's knowledge of the current state and configuration of the resource.
-This may be directly updatable with a PATCH or it may be read-only by the client and the client should PATCH and/or PUT to a separate [Settings resource](#settings).
+This may be directly updatable with a PATCH or it may be read-only by the client and the client shall PATCH and/or PUT to a separate [Settings resource](#settings).
 For resources that can be modified immediately, the Allow header shall contain PATCH and/or PUT in the GET response.
 When a resource is read-only, the Allow header shall not contain PATCH or PUT in the GET response.

 #### Settings